Art & Design Courses

 ARTD 2201 Graphic Design Fundamentals.

-form.
-Drawing from the model, both nude and clothed, and from the skeleton using
+variety of drawing media, students will draw from the model, both nude and clothed, and from the

 Prerequisite: ARTD 1151 (Basic Drawing) or permission of instructor